jvnewtons/TeatroJava/README.md

 # TeatroJava
-Java code I made for a project
+A Java code I made for a project, consists in a software dedicated to buying Theater tickets